Roller Coaster History Roller Coaster Yellowpages Ride Reviews Record Holders Picture Gallery Coaster Glossary Roller Coaster Clubs Types of Coasters

 Hands Up On Roar

-Hands are up as riders experience "airtime" on Roar caused by negative G-forces.
+Hands up!
+Riders experience some lovely "air-time" on Roar caused by the negative G-forces.

 Something you should expect from Roar is intense lateral forces.
 The twisted layout, along with speed brings out these powerful forces in nearly every twist and turn.
 Be ready to feel like your gonna be thrown from the train!
 Of course your lap bar will prevent that, but if your seated alone you may wish you had a friend to lean on.